junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean picks up his pace again, passing the spare rooms and storage rooms without looking.
 "Where do I start?"
 He answers glumly, glancing at Jo.
 "Take your pick, broken Heaven, dying angels, ghosts, the Devil --"

-She looks solid enough now, so for a short minute, Dean can trick his brain to believe this really is the real Jo talking to him -- in a way, she is.

 "But those aren't really the things troubling you the most, are they?"
 Jo glances back, raising her eyebrows.

+She looks solid enough now.
+So for a short minute, Dean can trick his brain to believe this really is the real Jo talking to him -- in a way, she is.

 Dean frowns.
 "What do you mean?"